Volunteer Emergency Services Fund

 - Project must be for charitable purposes and offer clear public benefit;

-- Organisations with or without DGR endorsement are eligible; and
+- Not-for-profit organisations with or without DGR-1 endorsement are eligible; and

 - Delivery Organisations can submit one application per grant round.